 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 502,700 jobs in the United States for Teller.
+In the United States, there were 502,700 jobs for Teller in 2016.
 There is little to no growth in job opportunities for Teller.
-There will be an estimated 51,500 positions for Teller per year.
+Due to new job openings and attrition, there will be an average of 51,500 job openings in this field each year.

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Tellers make between $22,250 and $39,110 a year.